Bake to the roots

 • 73

 It’s rhubarb season!
 Yay!
-End of March, the beginning of April it’s finally back – my most favorite veggie: rhubarb!
-As soon as I see these red/green stalks in supermarkets or on the farmers market, my mood is immediately better.
+At the end of March, the beginning of April it’s finally back – my most favorite veggie: Rhubarb!
+As soon as I see these red/green stalks in supermarkets or at the farmer’s market, my mood is immediately better.
 Rhubarb makes the world a better place.
 Especially when used in cookies like these here: Rhubarb Raspberry Cookies.
-So good! ;)
+Those cookies are so good!
+We love them!

 Rhubarb Raspberry Cookies | Bake to the roots